-During June 2021, the Governor signed SB1202 increasing the Debt Service Commitment amount for fiscal year 2022 by \$25,000,000 to \$215,500,000 which increased the Fiscal Year 1996 to 2027 total Debt Service Commitment amounts to \$4,307,900,000.
+During June 2021, the Governor signed Public Act 21-2 increasing the Debt Service Commitment amount for Fiscal Year 2022 by \$25,000,000 to \$215,500,000 which increased the Fiscal Year 1996 to 2027 total Debt Service Commitment amounts to \$4,307,900,000.
 The estimated costs in the act were also changed including increasing the project known as "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities - Health Center".

-During March 2020 Public Act PA 20-1 was approved which reallocated the authorized Debt Service Commitment ("DSC") debt funding paid for by the State among the fiscal years 2020 through 2027 but did not change the total Debt Service Commitment amount authorized for UConn 2000 projects.
+During March 2020, Public Act 20-1 was approved which reallocated the authorized Debt Service Commitment debt funding paid for by the State among the Fiscal Years 2020 through 2027 but did not change the total Debt Service Commitment amount authorized for UCONN 2000 projects.

-During October 2017, the Connecticut General Assembly passed Public Act No. 17-2 and the Governor signed on October 31, 2017 "An Act Concerning the State Budget for the Biennium Ending June 30, 2019, Making Appropriations Therefor, Authorizing and Adjusting Bonds of the State And Implementing Provisions of the Budget" that which among other things, moved some of the authorized DSC bond funding from fiscal years 2018 through 2023 and added it to 2024, and the newly added fiscal years 2025, 2026 and 2027 (without changing total DSC funding); and changed the name of the UCONN 2000 project "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum and Utility, Administrative and Support Facilities" and UConn Health's UCONN 2000 named project formally known as "Deferred Maintenance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project ame of "Deferred Maintenance/Code Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities - Health Center".
+During October 2017, the General Assembly passed Public Act 17-2 and the Governor signed on October 31, 2017 "An Act Concerning the State Budget for the Biennium Ending June 30, 2019, Making Appropriations Therefor, Authorizing and Adjusting Bonds of the State And Implementing Provisions of the Budget" that which among other things, moved some of the authorized DSC bond funding from Fiscal Years 2018 through 2023 and added it to 2024, and the newly added Fiscal Years 2025, 2026 and 2027 (without changing total DSC funding); and changed the name of the UCONN 2000 project "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum and Utility, Administrative and Support Facilities" and UConn Health's UCONN 2000 named project formally known as "Deferred Maintenance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project name of "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities - Health Center".

-During the May 2016 Special Session, the Connecticut General Assembly passed Public Act No. 16-4 effective July 1, 2016 which among other things changed the name of the UCONN 2000 project "Deferred Maintenance/Code/ADA Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum" and also shifted \$26,000,000 of Debt Service Commitment authorizations from Fiscal Year 2017 to Fiscal Year 2018.
+During the May 2016 Special Session, the General Assembly passed Public Act 16-4 effective July 1, 2016 which among other things changed the name of the UCONN 2000 project "Deferred Maintenance/Code/ADA Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum" and also shifted \$26,000,000 of Debt Service Commitment authorizations from Fiscal Year 2017 to Fiscal Year 2018.